ivan4722/pet/README.md

 PetShare allows you to raise a virtual pet by yourself, with a friend, or with a significant other, completely free.

 Does your significant other live far away?
-Surprise her with a virtual pet!
+Surprise them with a virtual pet!

 ### 1. Planning